lchristmann/waffle-dashboard/docs/4_IMPLEMENTATION.md

 After that I created myself an admin user, checked that I could access the panel at `http://localhost` and verified by looking into the database, that the `is_admin` flag is set to `true` for that user.

+> Commits:
+>
+> - `03ff8935`: `setup: install filament, implement admin users, remove Redis from .env`

+## 3. Add profile page and fully implement the data model

+- add `->profile()` in the `MainPanelProvider` to enable Filament v4's built-in profile page for users
+- according to the database schema shown in [3_ARCHITECTURE/4.4.
+Data Model](3_ARCHITECTURE.md#44-data-model), for the `User` and `WaffleEating` entities
+  - create/adapt the migrations
+  - create/adapt the models
+  - create/adapt the factories
+  - write the data seeding

+Now I just run `php artisan migrate:fresh --seed` and there's my admin user and some more data in the database.